pdxmele/python-geodata-bffs/presentation.md

 <img src="img/qgis.png" height=300px>

-* PyQGIS and Python console
+* PyQGIS console
-* Module "qgis" for using QGIS functionality and UI in your app
+* Module "qgis" for using QGIS functionality and UI in your external app
-* Development: QGIS is an open source project written in Python and C++
+* Development: QGIS is an open source project written in Python and C++, you can contribute to it
 * [Plugins](https://plugins.qgis.org/): more than 250 useful plugins have already been written and it's easy to add your own

 <img src="img/qgisplugins2.png" height=300px>